 Mary Lee Leahy, a Springfield, Illinois, attorney who won a 1990 Supreme Court decision challenging political patronage in government jobs (Rutan v.
-Republican Party of Illinois), is shown here on Feb.
-6, 2003.
-Leahy was researching the federal prosecutor's release of a 555-page list they allege former Gov. George Ryan's chief of staff, Scott Fawell, kept during the 1990s to determine who got favors including state jobs, raises, promotions and contracts Thursday Feb.
-6, 2003.
-(AP Photo/Seth Perlman, with permission from The Associated Press.)
+Republican Party of Illinois), is shown here in 2003.
+Leahy was researching the federal prosecutor's release of a 555-page list they allege former Gov. George Ryan's chief of staff, Scott Fawell, kept during the 1990s to determine who got favors including state jobs, raises, promotions and contracts.
+(AP Photo/Seth Perlman, used with permission from the Associated Press)

 In Rutan v.
 Republican Party of Illinois, 497 U.S. 1050 (1990), the Supreme Court extended the First Amendment rights of public employees to protect them from patronage practices that adversely impacted their employment.